imaddde867/NaviCast/README.md

 **Random Forest** achieved the best performance with a mean distance error of only 154 meters and a median error of just 11 meters for 30-minute predictions.

 ### Prediction Visualization

+**Note**: The screenshots below may not reflect the most recent UI enhancements.

 <p align="center">
   <img src="static/dashboard.png" alt="Vessel Prediction Map">